 This course aims to train professional figures capable of managing the multidisciplinary complexities of the Fashion System, connecting the ideation and development phase of the product to marketing, communication, and distribution strategies.
 The course provides cultural, design, and management skills related to fashion supply chain and marketing management.
-Students will develop brand vision and identity projects, digital communication, and distribution starting from the knowledge of the product system and designing strategic processes related to the new demands of the digital marketing market and new models of creative entrepreneurship.
-The course will address topics related to the supply chain and sustainable design, with a view to a productsystem perspective that can think innovatively about the socio-cultural and sustainable impact of the fashion industry.
+Students will develop brand vision and identity projects, digital communication, and distribution starting from the knowledge of the product system and designing strategic processes related to the new demands of the digital marketing market and new models of creative entrepreneurship related to the supply chain and sustainable design.